skywalker0823/motivetag/README.md

 ### AWS
 * EC2
-    * NGINX
-        Reverse proxy, and cache static files.
+    * NGINX : Reverse proxy, and cache static files.
     * Linux-Ubuntu
-* Elastic LoadBalancer
+* Elastic : LoadBalancer for auto-scaling group.
-    For auto-scaling group.
-* Route53
-    Imply with HTTPS.
+* Route53 : Imply with HTTPS.
-* RDS
-    AWS relational database with very easy set up and easy to use.
+* RDS : AWS relational database with very easy set up and easy to use.
-* S3
-    Storing images.
+* S3 : Storing images.
-* CloudFront
-    Reduce latency when delivering images to users.
+* CloudFront : Reduces latency when delivering images to users.

 ---